-- 1 For any monitoring period, samples shall be taken at least seven (7) days from the first sample of the previous monitoring period. - 2 When discharging. - 3 Loading limits shall only apply when the facility discharges from both Fractionator IV and V, since discharges are continuous. - 4 Monitoring and reporting requirements begin on the effective date of this permit.
+- \1 For any monitoring period, samples shall be taken at least seven (7) days from the first sample of the previous monitoring period. - \2 33 $\mu$ g/L is defined as the Minimum Quantification Level for Total Residual Chlorine.
+See Section B of Part II. - \3 Monitoring and reporting requirements begin on the effective date of this permit.
 See Part II, Whole Effluent Toxicity Testing Requirements for additional WET monitoring and reporting conditions.
+Grab samples are allowed per method, if needed.